 Did you make any goals or set any intentions for the new year?

-Even if you didn’t formally write down your intentions (although I encourage you to do so—make it easy for the Universe to know exactly what you want!), you most likely have things you want to create, manifest, and experience in 2018.
+Even if you didn’t formally write down your intentions (although I encourage you to do so—make it easy for the Universe to know exactly what you want!), you most likely have things you want to create, manifest, and experience in the new year.

 This can bring up a lot of fear.

 A Course In Miracles states that everything is either love (which feels expansive and open) or fear (which feels small and constrictive).

 If you’re in that constrictive place of fear, you’re not in flow.
 You can’t be in fear and be in love at the same time, and love is where all the magic happens.
 That’s the place of manifesting your dreams and goals for this year.

 This post will share breathwork, yoga poses, and a journal exercise you can use to let go of fear, get back into a place of flow and love, and manifest everything you want this year.

 Ujjayi breath, also known as “victorious breath,” is a great pranayama practice to use to release fear.
 The name itself translates to conquering or obtaining freedom from, bondage.